Obsidian-W/Obsidian-travelblog/site/content/english/blog/HowTo-Turkmenistan.md

 ## Safety & Rules

-Turkmenistan has a reputation for being strict, but in reality it’s not as scary as you think.
+Turkmenistan has a reputation for being strict, but in reality it's not as scary as you think.
 - Walking at night in Ashgabat is totally fine.
 I did it without issues or hassle, despite me not having a guide.
 - Safety is basically guaranteed: There are no crimes.
 - Beards and long hair are fine, despite rumors of them being illegal.